The Cedar Ridge Owners Association was incorporated January 1, 2004 and is governed by a Declaration of

 Street Light Repair

-If you observe a street light out or not operating properly, please call Duke Energy Progress or go online to report.
+If you observe a street light out or not operating properly, please call Duke Energy Progress or go online to report the outage.

 Missing or Damaged Street Name Sign